-During the pathology test in the hospital, Pathologist follows the idea of exponential growth to grow the microorganism extracted from the patient’s body.
-Microbes grow at a fast rate when they are provided with unlimited resources and the environment.
+During the pathology test in the hospital, Pathologist follows the concept of exponential growth to grow the microorganism extracted from the patient’s body.
+Microbes grow at a fast rate when they are provided with unlimited resources and a suitable environment.
 It makes the study of that organism easy and hence, easy to detect the disease.

 2. Spoilage of Food

 When we keep our cooked or uncooked food at room or warm temperature, they start getting spoiled after some time.
 Almost everyone has experienced that green discoloration that usually happens on our food and that too at an alarming rate.
-Microorganisms require a warm temperature to grow, and they show exponential growth.
+Microorganisms require a warm temperature to grow and divide in an exponential rate.

 3. Human Population